sebastien/libparsing/README.md

 	ParsingElement*  skip;        // The skipped element
-	int              axiomCount;  // The count of parsing elemetns in axiom int              skipCount;   // The count of parsing elements in skip bool             isVerbose;
+	int              axiomCount;  // The count of parsing elemetns in axiom int              skipCount;   // The count of parsing elements in skip Element**        elements;    // The set of all elements in the grammar bool             isVerbose;
 } Grammar;
 ```